LionWeb-io/lionweb-typescript/README.md

 ### Version numbers

-**TODO**  explain how versions are aligned exactly

-To keep the version numbers of the various packages under `packages/` aligned throughout this repository, you can use the Node.js script [`update-package-versions.js`](./update-package-versions.js).
+To keep the version numbers of the various packages under `packages/` aligned throughout this repository, you use the Node.js script [`update-package-versions.js`](./update-package-versions.js).
 You execute this script as follows from the repo's root:

 ```shell
 node update-package-versions.js
 ```

-This reads the file [`packages/versions.json`](./packages/versions.json) and updates the `package.json` files of all packages under `packages/` according to it.
+This reads the file [`packages/versions.json`](./packages/versions.json) and updates the `package.json` files of all *workspace packages* (as listed in the root-level `package.json`) under `packages/` according to it.
+The format of that `versions.json` file is self-explanatory.
 This script runs `npm install` afterward to update the `package-lock.json`.
 Inspect the resulting diffs to ensure correctness, and don't forget to run `npm install` to update the `package-lock.json` in case you made corrections.